Annbellah/dsc-phase-1-project-v2-4/README.md

 ## Project Overview
-In this project, we will employ exploratory data analysis to derive valuable insights for a business stakeholder.
+In this project, I will employ exploratory data analysis to derive valuable insights for a business stakeholder.
 Our analysis will assess the performance of a movie using the following metrics:
 1. Movie Ratings
 2. Return on Investment
 3. Domestic Gross Revenue